kranzky/insoluble/folly.md

 As the group enters the next room, they notice a professionally dressed man staying in a corner, examining a set of four king-sized paintings.
 He takes precise measurements, speaking aloud the numbers as he writes them down on numerous pages.

 "Jay, Lain, Sandy, stop that screeching scrap!"
-Arthur shouted, trying to maintain focus on the well-dressed man's actions.
-Exposition;10;MIKE JULIE ARTHUR RUMBLE TREMBLE.
-Mike, Julie, and Arthur felt a sudden rumble in the mansion, causing the floor to tremble beneath them.
-Dialogue;8;WELL-DRESSED MAN STAY CALM.
-"Stay calm," the well-dressed man advised, not looking up from his measurements.
-Exposition;8;PAINTINGS SHAKE WALLS DEBRIS.
-The paintings began to shake on the walls, and debris started falling from the ceiling.
-Dialogue;6;ARTHUR MIKE JULIE RUN.
-"Mike, Julie, we need to run!"
-Arthur exclaimed, grabbing his friends' arms.
+Arthur shouted, trying to maintain focus on the well-dressed man's actions

 "Arthur, I'm worried, but we needn't rush ahead if it's dangerous," Julie said, her voice filled with concern.
 Mike chimed in, "It could be an accident, a blind crossing, or just instinct."